Face it: You’re dangling from the career ladder,

 your boss controls your priorities and your time, you find no place to

-use your enthusiasm and creativity – you want to scream “I hate my
+use your enthusiasm and creativity.
+Your career isn’t fulfilling and you want to scream “I hate my

 And this thing you call a job isn’t even